 Consistency of Ofsted Inspections

-This topic contains 3 replies, has 2 voices, and was last updated by Anonymous 10 months, 1 week ago.
+- This topic has 3 replies, 2 voices, and was last updated 5 years, 6 months ago by Anonymous.

 I don’t trust ofsted now that i know about what they are viciously doing to the poor jewish school in north london by crushing them for not teaching cross dressing to the 6 year old children! ofsted have lost all credibility as far as i am concerned.
 DON’T BELIEVE THE HYPE!00